Denmark - Perfect for Biking

 If you like to go biking when on holiday you already know how you move through space and nature in a way that differs from the experience of driving a car.
-You feel how nature sometimes resists or supports your tired legs, how the wind caresses your face and your skin (hopefully) and how you immediately absorb the quality of the surroundings through your eyes.
-This is something akin to forest bathing on wheels – soothing, relaxing and demanding at once, and Denmark is the perfect place for bicycle bathing.
-You become part of nature with all its power and gentleness, sun and sky, wind or rain.
-Perhaps you spend your days in the company of family or friends and experience how the power of nature can be both rewarding and challenging at the same time.
-Denmark offers many routes to a perfect holiday on a bicycle, maybe for several weeks, a weekend or just for a day.
+You feel how nature sometimes resists or supports your tired legs.
+How the wind caresses your face and your skin (hopefully) and how you immediately absorb the quality of the surroundings through your eyes.
+This is something akin to forest bathing on wheels.
+At the same time soothing, relaxing and demanding, as Denmark is the perfect place for bicycle bathing.
+You become part of nature with all its power and gentleness.
+Come sun and sky, wind or rain.
+Perhaps you spend your days with family or friends while you experience how the power of nature can be both rewarding and challenging at the same time.
+Denmark offers many routes to a perfect holiday on bicycle, whether it is several weeks, a weekend or just for a day.

 If you decide to spend your holiday in only one B&B, hostel or hotel, your prospects for getting to know a particular area improve.
 Traveling slowly on your bike will allow you the time, ease and mental space to familiarize yourselves with the area you are traversing.
 In Denmark you do not need to go very far to explore new and different sights, nature or history.

 The sky is no limit.
 Most likely it all comes down to the stamina of your legs and the combined muscle power of your family members.